eguzmanv/Hypocenter-cross-sections/README.md

 # Cross-section generation with Python

-This repository provides a Python implementation for generating cross-section plots in seismology research.
+This repository provides a Python code for generating cross-section plots in seismology research.
 The method offers an easy and efficient way to create cross-sections, allowing you to to analyze hypocenter distribution.

 ## Overview